-If you have just started to work with Arduino and other electronics, you may have trouble making SimVimCockpit setup work.
-The cause of these problems can be improper powering of Arduino and connected devices.
+If you have just started to work with microcontroller boards (Arduino or others) and other electronics, you may have trouble making your setup work.
+The cause of some problems can be improper powering of the controller board and connected devices.

-Sometimes, devices powered from Arduino drain too much power for it to handle, sometimes incorrect Arduino pins are used for powering.
+Sometimes, devices powered from the controller (Arduino) drain too much power for it to handle, sometimes incorrect pins are used for powering.
 At best, some output devices don't work until the problem is fixed.
-Worst case - Arduino may be permanently damaged.
+Worst case - the controller may be permanently damaged.

 This combined diagram was designed to provide you a convenient reference for the proper powering practices for your ArdSimX/SimVimCockpit setup: